f18-os/producer-consumer-lab-begalvan/README2.md

 # Producer Consumer Lab

-For this lab you will implement a trivial producer-consumer system using python threads where all coordination is managed by counting and binary semaphores for a system of two producers and two consumers.
-The producers and consumers will form a simple rendering pipeline using multiple threads.
-One thread will read frames from a file, a second thread will take those frames and convert them to grayscale, and the third thread will display those frames.
-The threads will run concurrently.
+Implementation of a trivial producer-consumer system using python threads.
+One thread reads frames from a file, a second thread takes those frames and converts them to grayscale, and the third thread will display those frames.
+The threads run concurrently.
+There is one main producer and one consumer.
+The main producer MainThread.py calls extract, convert and diplays threads.
+The main producer keeps count of frames.
+Frames folder is used for lab.

+To run:
+python3 MainThread.py

 ## File List
 ### ExtractFrames.py